DarksightKellar/apomuden_priv_policy/README.md

 ## Apomuden Privacy Policy

+> Updataed: 19th March, 2020

 GeoCEMS Lab built the Apomuden app as a Free app.
-This SERVICE is provided by GeoCEMS Lab at no cost and is intended for use as is.
+APOMUDEN is provided by GeoCEMS Lab and is intended for use as is.

-This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.
+This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decides to use our Service.

-If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
+If you choose to use the APOMUDEN service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Apomuden unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to name, date of birth, profile picture, email, phone number, marital status.
-The information that we request will be retained by us and used as described in this privacy policy.
+For a better experience, while using APOMUDEN, we may require you to provide us with certain personally identifiable information, including but not limited to name, date of birth, profile picture, email, phone number, marital status.
+The information that we request will be securely retained by us and used as described in this privacy policy.

-The app does use third party services that may collect information used to identify you.
+The app does use third party services that may collect basic information used to identify you.

 Link to privacy policy of third party service providers used by the app